 Whether writing a house history or an article about life in vanished times, Dee meaningfully connects the present with what has come before.

-The Friends of Chevalier Auditorium and Gene Mack Gymnasium, Inc. was incorporated in July 1993 to foster community support and be an advocate for the two institutions by promoting cultural, theatrical, civic and youth programs in the historic facility.
-Over the years, through fund-raising efforts and hands-on volunteering, the Friends have performed or paid for physical improvements to the facilities; sponsored free community concerts and other fund-raising events at the theatre; and worked with the Mayor and City Council to bring the youth center to fruition in 2001.
-To date, the Friends have raised more than $150,000 in support of Chevalier Auditorium and the Gene Mack Clubhouse. www.friendsofchevaliertheater.org
+Friends of Chevalier Auditorium & Gene Mack Gym is a nonprofit organization dedicated to fostering financial and community support and being an advocate for the historic theater and gymnasium.
+Through promotion of cultural, theatrical, civic, and youth programs, the Friends strive to enrich the quality of life in the community.
+Since 1993 years, through fundraising efforts and hands-on volunteering, the Friends have performed or paid for physical improvements to the facilities; sponsored free community concerts; and worked with city officials to help bring the youth center in Gene Mack Gym to fruition in 2001, and full-time professional management to the theater in 2017. www.friendsofchevaliertheater.org

 The Friends of the Medford Public Library is a non-profit, volunteer organization dedicated to providing funds for library projects and acquisitions, promoting the library’s services and activities, and assisting in maintaining a welcoming and patron-friendly environment.
 The Friends are a group of volunteers dedicated to enhancing and promoting Medford's local library as a valuable and vital community resource. www.friendsofmedfordlibrary.org